Tell me and I forget, teach me and I remember, involve me and I learn.– Benjamin Franklin

-Allowing discovery is a tip I take personally because, as a huge sports fan in a relatively small market (Kansas City), my teams do not get as much coverage as some of the teams in larger cities on the coasts.
+Allowing discovery is a tip we take personally because, as sports fans in a relatively small market (Kansas City), our teams do not get as much coverage as some of the teams in larger cities on the coasts.
 With tools like Tableau, there is no longer an excuse to not include relevant information for every fan.
-This is something I keep in mind every time I create a new data visualization.
+This is something we keep in mind every time we create a new data visualization.
 This same principle applies in a corporate setting, as you now have the capability to provide relevant information to a variety of stakeholders in the same amount of space.
 For example, you can provide filters that change the view based on product categories or regions.
 You may have data size considerations, but it is theoretically possible to allow end users to look at every order or every customer individually.

 In Tableau, there are three easy-to-implement ways to allow discovery.

 We’ll start with the most obvious tool for allowing discovery: Quick Filters.
 Any filter used in the making of a view can be added to a dashboard.
 Quick Filters can be added in two ways:

 - From within a sheet view, right-click a filter on the filters shelf and select “Show Quick Filter”.
 When the sheet is added to a dashboard, the quick filter will appear with the sheet.

 - From within a dashboard view, (a) click the down arrow that appears when you hover over a sheet (b) hover over “Quick Filters” and (c) make the appropriate selection.

 What Quick Filters look like: